monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 Note: Rebuilding doesn't happen instantaneously and depends on your machine, so be patient for changes to appear.

+If you are on a UNIX system and you get a spawn error, run npm with `sudo`.

 ## Standards and Guidelines

 Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you make a commit.